nalon99/cleaningdata-coursera/CodeBook.md

 tidy.test is the tidy data set concerning test data, whereas tidy.train contains training data.<br>
 tidy.data contains merged data sets from test and training data.<br><br>
 tidy.mean is the final data frame with the mean values of each physical variable contained in the test and training data.
-Mean values refers to each subject and activity.
+Mean values refer to each subject and activity.